techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 # Teams Rooms and Copilot overview

 When you're considering deploying Copilot and AI-based features for your Teams users, there are many things to consider.
-The number and type of AI-based features is dependent on the type of license or licenses that you assign to your Teams users, the hardware you're using for Teams Rooms, and the type of license assigned to your Microsoft Teams Rooms resource account.
+The number and type of AI-based features is dependent on the type of license you assign to your Teams users, the devices you're using for Teams Rooms, and the type of license assigned to your Microsoft Teams Rooms resource account.

 There are four separate sets of AI-based features that can be deployed to your users when you assign a specific license for those users or Teams Rooms.